The State Fair has been an Arizona institution since before Arizona was even a state.

 But we were there in 1973 (when ADOT was still known as the Arizona Highway Department) as these photos clearly show!

 There’s a lot to take in, but our attention is immediately drawn to the lit-from-behind Arizona interstate map in the photo above – compare it to a more modern map, and you can quickly see how much our state has grown.

-And, we can’t quite make out the text on the literature that’s being handed out to fair-goers in the photo at left, but we definitely recognize the stack of Arizona Highways
+And, we can’t quite make out the text on the literature that was being handed out to fair-goers, but we definitely recognize the stack of Arizona Highways

 magazines – we’re so glad that publication is still showing off the best scenes in the state